 Period Pastor

 Rev. Karie Ann Charlton is a PCUSA pastor, writer, and menstrual health advocate.
-She volunteers as the USA Special Projects Coordinator for Days for Girls International, managing the PA Collection Point inventory and filling orders for menstrual product distribution.
+She volunteers with Days for Girls International, providing menstrual health kits and education.

 Pastor Karie is available to preach or speak about how she connects her faith to volunteering, giving, and community engagement.
 She is also available to lead workshops or retreats.
 Pastor Karie loves to work in interfaith/multi-faith spaces focusing on how we can unite for social justice and for respectful relationship.